 The Strength to Be Wrong

-Whether it’s in our teams, our businesses or our homes, our imperfections are what make us human.
-They’re what connect us to each other and they’re where growth, humour and learning come from.
-If leaders can create safe space by demonstrating these traits themselves, and team members are willing to show up for each other and take responsibility for their part in the greater plan, then we can expect everyone to be more fully and safely engaged with their purpose.
+Whether in our teams, businesses, or homes, it’s our imperfections that make us human.
+They’re what connect us, and they’re where growth, humour, and learning come from.
+When leaders model these traits, and team members feel safe to take responsibility and contribute to the bigger picture, we all become more fully engaged with our purpose—and the results speak for themselves.

 by Christen Killick